One of several papers on recruitment and selection

 Commitment

-Workers with little or no interest in a firm are unlikely to be committed to it.
-They will stay and continue to perform for as long as they need the money from the firm.
-It's an economic arrangement.
+Workers with little interest in a firm are unlikely to be committed.
+They stay for as long as they need the money.
+It’s an economic arrangement.

 Most firms need more than that.
-They need employees who will go the extra mile, who can be relied on to still be there in three, six or twelve months' time and who will develop with the firm.
-This needs mutual respect and that only really comes from granting the worker an employment contract.
+They need employees who will go the extra mile, be reliable, and develop with the firm.
+This requires mutual respect, which comes from an employment contract.

-Buy HR and OD support now contracts then extend to psychological contracts, with heightened commitment.
-For foreign workers, that must be with a foreign entity through its local subsidiary or branch office.
+Contracts extend to psychological contracts, with heightened commitment.
+For foreign workers, this must be with the foreign entity through its local subsidiary or branch office.

-It may also be that any financial arrangement such as granting a shareholding in the UK parent firm may further cement that commitment.
-Various arrangements are available to limit the power of such shareholders whilst letting them participate in the firm's success.
+Financial arrangements like granting a shareholding in the UK parent firm may further cement commitment.
+Various arrangements are available to limit shareholders’ power while allowing them to participate in the firm’s success.

-Arguably also, commitment is independent of the economic contract between worker and UK company - ultimately commitment is built through trust.
-Trust is built through actions and is independent of the contractual arrangements.
+Arguably, commitment is independent of the economic contract between worker and UK company.
+It’s built through trust, which is independent of the monetary contractual arrangements.

 Avoiding Local Responsibility

-Clearly one of the aims of a UK firm entering a business-to-business agreement with a supplier/associate/contractor/sole-trader/umbrella/intermediary is to avoid local responsibilities.
-There are two additional areas where this might backfire - health and safety at work liability and responsibility for ensuring that the worker has the right to work in the country (having obtained the right visa, for example).
+A UK firm entering a business-to-business agreement with a supplier/associate/contractor/sole-trader/umbrella/intermediary aims to avoid local responsibilities.
+However, this might backfire in areas like health and safety at work liability, and in ensuring that workers have the right to work in the country.

 Intellectual Property